-1. Stud ents ca ın
+1. Stude nts can

-view the ir
+view their

 original

 (handwritten)

-scripts within а
+scripts v vithin a

 controlled

 environment

 There are a number of possible ways in which this can be put in place.
 For example:

 - (a) An open session on a specified time and date is scheduled where exam scripts are available for viewing in a controlled space; - (b) Students submit a request to view their exam scripts by a specific deadline and the script is prepared and provided to the individual student in a controlled space at a scheduled time and date; - (c) Students are able to request an opportunity to discuss and talk through their exam scripts with an appropriate member of staff (e.g. personal academic tutor or module tutor); - (d) Exam scripts are routinely provided to personal academic tutors for discussion with students at a meeting.